acli/new_clock/README.md

 In addition,
 between sundown and sunrise,
-it sounds chimes every 1/5 of a night watch (0.2 proportional decimal hours) according to old Shang-era rules for calculating proportional decimal hours.
+it sounds chimes every 1/5 of a night watch (0.2 proportional decimal hours) using traditional chiming patterns for night watches and according to the old Shang-era rule of one night watch equalling one decimal hour.

+Certain runtime parameters can be configured through a per-user config file, currently hard-coded to be $HOME/.chimerrc

 Aims
 ----